JavaScript is disabled

 Actual costs method

-To claim actual costs, you’ll need to keep a logbook for 90 consecutive days (as covered in the last section) and keep:
+To claim actual costs, you’ll need to keep a logbook for 90 consecutive days (as covered in the last section), and save all your:

 Your logbook needs to show the reasons for all business travel, and the distances of all work and personal trips.
 It should cover a minimum of 90 consecutive days and represent your typical vehicle usage in a financial year.